 Se Cathedral – Tram stop outside the ancient Se Cathedral and Saint Anthony Church.
 Saint Anthony is the patron saint of Lisbon (along with lovers and lost causes) and the Igreja de Santo António was constructed on his birthplace.

 Portas do Sol – A very popular and scenic plaza in Alfama, which has a wonderful view over the district and Tejo Estuary.
 This is also the location of the Museu de Artes Decorativas and closest stop for the castle.

 The Portas do Sol view point in Alfama

 Graca – A district that is truly Portuguese, and a great location to experience normal Portuguese daily life.
-There may not be many actual sights in Graca but is an enjoyable district to explore, with a pleasant high-street of family run shops and noisy cafes.
+There may not be many actual sights in Graca but is an enjoyable district to explore, with a pleasant high-street of family-run shops and bustling cafes. .

-Martim Moniz – The lesser plaza of Baixa, which is a gathering place for a diverse selection of people and nationalities, some visitors will embrace the diversity while others will think it is shabby and best avoided….
+Anjos – A multi-cultural and diverse selection of the city, some visitors will embrace the diversity while others will think it is a bit shabby.

 The little yellow Remodelado trams date from the 1930s and are bursting with traditional charm, from the original dials and levers through to the uncomfortable polished wood benches.
 These trams are called Remodelado (re-modelled) because they were thankfully upgraded with improved brakes and electrics during the 1990s.
 Some visitors may think that the brakes are sometimes too good.